Menopause: Age

+Early menopause

+Early menopause happens before the age of 45.

 Undiagnosed and untreated coeliac disease is a risk factor for early menopause.
 Coeliac disease can present with several non-gastrointestinal symptoms, in the absence of gastrointestinal symptoms, and most cases escape timely recognition and go undiagnosed, leading to a risk of long-term complications.
 A strict gluten-free diet reduces the risk.
 Women with early diagnosis and treatment of coeliac disease present a normal duration of fertile life span.
 Women who have undergone hysterectomy with ovary conservation go through menopause on average 1.5 years earlier than the expected age.

-Premature ovarian insufficiency
+Primary ovarian insufficiency

 In rare cases, a woman's ovaries stop working at a very early age, ranging anywhere from the age of puberty to age 40.
-This is known as premature ovarian failure or premature ovarian insufficiency (POI) and affects 1 to 2% of women by age 40.
+This is known as primary ovarian insufficiency or premature ovarian insufficiency (POI) and affects 1 to 2% of women by age 40.
 It is diagnosed or confirmed by high blood levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH) on at least three occasions at least four weeks apart.

-Premature ovarian insufficiency may be related to an auto immune disorder and therefore might co-occur with other autoimmune disorders such as thyroid disease, [adrenal insufficiency], and diabetes mellitus.
+Primary ovarian insufficiency may be related to an autoimmune disorder and therefore might co-occur with other autoimmune disorders such as thyroid disease, [adrenal insufficiency], and diabetes mellitus.
 Other causes include chemotherapy, being a carrier of the fragile X syndrome gene, and radiotherapy.
-However, in about 50–80% of cases of premature ovarian insufficiency, the cause is unknown, i.e., it is generally idiopathic.
+However, in about 50–80% of cases of premature ovarian insufficiency, the cause is unknown (idiopathic).

-Early menopause can be related to cigarette smoking, higher body mass index, racial and ethnic factors, illnesses, and the removal of the uterus.